segmentio/segment-docs/src/personas/identity-resolution/identity-resolution-onboarding.md

 #### Blocked values

 Segment recommends that you proactively prevent using certain values as identifiers.
-While these values remain in the payload on the event itself, it os not promoted to as an identifier Segment uses to determine user profiles.
+While these values remain in the payload on the event itself, it is not promoted to as an identifier Segment uses to determine user profiles.

-This is important when developers have a hard-coded value for fields like `user_id` during QA or development that then erroneously make it production.
+This is important when developers have a hard-coded value for fields like `user_id` during QA or development that then erroneously make it to production.
 This may cause hundreds of profiles to merge incorrectly and can have costly consequences if these spaces already feed data into a production email marketing tool or push notification tool downstream.

 In the past, Segment has seen certain default values that cause large amounts of profiles to merge incorrectly.
 Segment suggests that for every identifier, customers opt into automatically blocking the following suggested values: